Thursday, 11 November 2021

 Hear the intro

-My intention in creating this work is to transcribe stories delivered in the dream state directly from the subconscious.
-And to describe these sensory experiences musically; creating richly atmospheric landscapes through which the intangible and ephemeral can be manifested.
-The aim is to provide anecdotal evidence of the innate intelligence residing within each one of us; that guides and heals us through our lifetime.
+My intention in creating this work is to transcribe stories delivered in the dream state directly from the subconscious and to describe these sensory experiences musically, creating richly atmospheric landscapes through which the intangible and ephemeral can be brought to life.
+The aim is to provide anecdotal evidence of the innate intelligence residing within each of us—an intelligence that guides and heals us throughout our lifetime.

-The dreams conveyed in this body of work were harvested over a period of three years and many highlight to me areas of unresolved emotional trauma; experiences that are difficult to understand and process.
-The dreams provide me with a lens through which to assimilate these experiences into my being.
-I have endeavoured to write frank and literal accounts of what I saw, felt and heard.
-The dreams are calibrated by my subconscious to provide me with the insight and sensory discharge required to maintain equilibrium in order to thrive.
+The dreams conveyed in this body of work were harvested over a period of three years.
+Many of them highlight areas of unresolved emotional trauma—experiences that are difficult to understand and process.
+These dreams offer me a lens through which to assimilate these experiences into my being.
+I have endeavoured to write frank and literal accounts of what I saw, felt, and heard.
+My subconscious calibrates these dreams to provide me with the insight and sensory release required to maintain equilibrium and thrive.

-I am presenting this intimate body of work for public display as I would like to share my experiences of communicating with self.
-I believe this is the truest bond we can attain, and one which is so often dissociated.
-I believe the information from the subconscious mind is the most pertinent information available to us.
+I am presenting this intimate body of work for public display because I wish to share my experiences of communication with the self.
+I believe this connection is the truest bond we can attain, and yet it is one that is often dissociated.
+I also believe that the information from the subconscious mind is the most vital and profound insight available to us.

 Please contact me if you would like to preview or download this album.